POSidorov/DOPtools/README.rst

 * CircuS and Chyline descriptors and the code to calculate them,
 * Calculators for fingerprints and Mordred, implemented as SKLearn compatible classes,
 * ComplexFragmentor as a tool to concatenate descriptors of several structures into one table,
-* ColorAtom implementation in Python, usable with CircuS desciriptors,
+* ColorAtom implementation in Python, usable with CircuS and ChyLine descriptors,
 * Scripts for CLI descriptor calculation and model optimization.

 Installation